By Brian Fairbanks

 At a traditional university, there’s no getting around the back-and-forth of a commute.
-You might live an hour away, from door to classroom, and you have to make that trek daily or weekly.
+You might live an hour away, from door to classroom and you have to make that trek daily or weekly.

+Some students may not mind this while others would rather save time.
 A virtual classroom removes the obstacle of geography.
 All you need is a steady internet connection to catch up on lectures.

-An in-person university is usually an efficient enterprise.
+An on-campus university is usually an efficient enterprise.
 But, it comes with strict class times and minimal tolerance for lateness or absences (even if there’s traffic or you have competing obligations to family or work).